Shuggatank/motel_registration/README.md

 such as JSON Patch, which I didn't want to do because I knew Spring had PATCH implemented already.
 After some trying I found a way to get PATCH working using if statements that check for null values in the request body.
 If a null is present then that field isn't updated.

+### Todo

+- Add an administrator role and move functions like create manager, create rooms, delete rooms, etc. to this role.
+- Add customer history and comments/notes table
+- Add payment type to registration

 ## User Stories